 Valdivia is about 550 miles south of Santiago, near the mouth of the Valdivia River, the port of Corral on the Pacific Ocean, and the confluence of the Calle-Calle and Cruces Rivers.
 German immigrants settled in Valdivia in the 1850s, bringing their European culture and customs.

 The cruise reminded me of Germany and an afternoon years ago spent floating down the Rhine River.
 Except for the absence of German Castles along the hillsides, it could have been the Rhine.
-Even the music played on the boat was more German and Italian than Spanish.
+Even the music on the boat was more German and Italian than Spanish.

 Along the way we stopped for hikes around two islands and saw the remains of several Spanish fortifications designed to protect major locations from colonial invasion.
 With its strategic position on the rivers, Valdivia was the most heavily fortified port in the Spanish colonies.